willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

    stringHasOddLength = isOdd . stringLength

-The :pseudoml:`.` in that definition is itself a function:
+The `.` in that definition is itself a function:

 .. code:: pseudoml

    (.) : (b -> c) -> (a -> b) -> a -> c
    (f . g) x = f (g x)

 It says "take the output of the function on the right, and plug it into the function on the left".
-Note that the new definition of :pseudoml:`stringHasOddLength` does not actually bind a name for the argument!
+Note that the new definition of `stringHasOddLength` does not actually bind a name for the argument!
 We *can* do that, as in

 .. code:: pseudoml

    stringHasOddLength x = (isOdd . stringLength) x

 but there is no need.
-We’re just saying ":pseudoml:`stringHasOddLength` is the result of composing these two functions."
+We’re just saying "`stringHasOddLength` is the result of composing these two functions."
 This is called, somewhat misleadingly, "point-free style."
 [1]_ You can do it in ES too:

 .. code:: js